 Whether it’s a tearfully passed-down family heirloom or a piece of plastic from a vending machine, there comes a time in many babies’ lives when they just want to wear something shiny.
-Baby still depends on the adults in his life to act as gatekeepers when the things he wants have the potential to be dangerous, though.
+Baby still depends on the adults in their life to act as gatekeepers when the things they want have the potential to be dangerous, though.

 The American Academy of Pediatrics recommends against jewelry for babies, especially babies under a year old, and recommends waiting to pierce children’s ears until they’re old enough to take care of the piercings themselves as they heal.
 However, another school of thought says that parents of babies are more likely to follow instructions for post-piercing care to the letter and prevent infections than slightly older children excited about wearing earrings, and necklaces on babies and young children are a part of many different cultural traditions.

 The American Academy of Pediatrics’ recommendation against jewelry is mostly concerned with safety, and the main safety concerns associated with jewelry are the dangers of strangulation or suffocation from necklaces, the risk of choking if babies can swallow small parts, like beads, or small bracelets, and the risk of infection or being pulled out, in the case of earrings.